 Liliana M. Garces

-Liliana is an Associate Professor of Higher Education and Research Associate in the Center for the Study of Higher Education at The Pennsylvania State University.
+Liliana is an Associate Professor in the Department of Educational Leadership and Policy at The University of Texas at Austin and an affiliate faculty at The University of Texas School of Law.
 Her research has been published in education policy and law journals.
 In addition to her scholarly work, she has represented civil rights organizations and hundreds of social science researchers as Counsel of Record on four amici curiae (friend-of-the-Court) briefs filed with the U.S. Supreme Court.
 Prior to becoming a faculty member, she worked as a civil rights lawyer and a judicial law clerk in federal district court.